Undergraduate Minor in Family Social Science

 Focused on the fundamental building block of society–the family–a Minor in Family Social Science will deepen your understanding of today's complex family systems.
 You can choose from four options:

-- Family & Community Engagement to work directly with families in community settings.
+- Family and Community Engagement to work directly with families in community settings.

 - Family Therapy that will prepare you for entry level clinical work, advanced study in marriage and family therapy, or a practitioner certificate such as the parent education teaching license.

-- Family Social Science to explore families from various social science perspectives, including diversity and family systems.
+- Family Social Science where you will explore families from social science perspectives, including diversity and family systems.